 |19 August 2011||Propulsion / Power Loss|

 On August 19, 2011, a mechanical malfunction (gas turbine oil system) forced the Captain to anchor the vessel.
-The troubleshooting revealed that turbine's lube oil had metal particles within, indicating failure.
-The gas turbine was secured and the propulsion was switched to diesel electric, allowing the ship to continue the voyage as scheduled.
+The troubleshooting revealed that the turbine's lube oil had metal particles within, indicating failure.
+The gas turbine was secured and the propulsion was switched to diesel-electric, allowing the ship to continue the voyage as scheduled.

 |May 2011||Fire Accident|